sergant210/pdoToolsPlus/README.md

 ```
 {'@CODE return "This resource created on " . date("m.d.Y", strtotime($createdon));' | snippet : ['createdon'=>'[[*createdon]]']}
 ```
-* Use the filter "code" instead the prefix @CODE.
+* Use the filter "code" instead of the prefix @CODE.
 ```
 {'return "This resource created on " . date("m.d.Y", strtotime($createdon));' | code : ['createdon'=>'[[*createdon]]']}
 ```